-Before taking up the post of department chair, Lois served a three year term as the Associate Dean of Research for the Faculty of Arts.
-In addition to her academic work, Lois is an avid amateur musician, playing violin in a piano trio and an early music ensemble.
+Before taking up the post of Principal, Lois served a three year term as Chair of the Department of Political Science (2015-2018), and prior to that, a three year term as the Associate Dean of Research for the Faculty of Arts (2011-2014).
+In addition to her academic work, Lois is an avid amateur musician, playing violin in a piano trio and violin and viola in an early music ensemble.